5. Processing unidimensional data#

 \(\cos(x-y) = \cos x \cos y + \sin x \sin y\).

-Often, we will be referring to the binary operators in contexts where one operand is a vector and the other one is a single value (scalar), for example:
+Often, we will be referring to the binary operators in contexts where one operand is a vector and the other is a single value (scalar).
+For example:

 np.array([-2, -1, 0, 1, 2, 3])**2